AdeNurhopipah/XAI_DL_EEG_Depression/README.md

-# EEG_XAI_Depression
-Implementation of XAI methods in Depression Classification based on EEG and DL
+# Implementation of XAI methods in Depression Classification based on EEG and DL

 This resource contains:
 1. Generate a synthetic EEG dataset using SEREEGA tools on EEGLab.